bitrix24/b24restdocs/api-reference/chat-bots/commands/imbot-command-answer.md

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it shortly.
+Some data may be missing here — we will fill it in shortly.

 {% endnote %}